Your ultimate cheat sheet to Taylor Swift's Eras Tour

 An iconic lyric in “You Need to Calm Down”:

 This is her song about equality and respect for all, including those in the LGBTQ+ community.
-Join her in the line “shade never made anybody less gay.”
+Join her on the line “shade never made anybody less gay.”

 View this post on Instagram